-12 A wide variety of habitats are found in this unit, ranging from estuarine wetlands to alpine.

-13 These include the Halibut Cove Lagoon and China Poot estuaries; saltwater beaches; glacier

-14 moraines and outwash plains; spruce and hemlock forests; and alpine tundra.
+A wide variety of habitats are found in this unit, ranging from estuarine wetlands to alpine.
+These include the Halibut Cove Lagoon and China Poot estuaries; saltwater beaches; glacier moraines and outwash plains; spruce and hemlock forests; and alpine tundra.

-16 This unit is bordered by the community of Halibut Cove - a regional tourist attraction.
+This unit is bordered by the community of Halibut Cove - a regional tourist attraction.
+Several well-known resort lodges are in or near this unit, chiefly in Halibut Cove, Peterson Bay, and China Poot Bay.
+The unit has also seen a moderate amount of additional private development.

-17 Several well-known resort lodges are in or near this unit, chiefly in Halibut Cove, Peterson mariculture facilities just outside the park units.
-The farms are known for raising some of themost desirable shellfish in the world.
+A relatively new industry in the area is commercial oyster and mussel farming, with mariculture facilities just outside the park units.
+The farms are known for raising some of the most desirable shellfish in the world.